 Mount Utsayantha is a 2 mile out and back trail located near Stamford, New York and is good for all skill levels.
-The trail is primarily used for hiking and mountain biking and is accessible from May until November.
+The trail is primarily used for hiking and mountain biking and is best used from May until November.
 Dogs are also able to use this trail.

 nice views, easy walk You will be walking one mile along a dirt road.
 Along the way, you will see a granite marker for the alleged burial location of the local Indian maiden, Utsayantha.
 When you reach the top, there are several viewpoints.
 One is from a wooden platform used by hang-gliding enthusiasts.
 The most striking feature on the summit is the wooden building which was once an observatory and souvenier shop for tourists who visited the mountain (often taking a carriage ride to the top).
 There is also a firetower (which cannot be climbed) and several communication towers clustered on the summit.
 If you have time, you may also want to check out the Blenheim covered bridge and Minekill falls - both on NY Route 30.